React Native + Expo AR

 Geospatial Anchors

 Anchor AR content to real-world latitude, longitude, and altitude.
-Build location-based experiences without standing up your own backend.

-AI 3D Asset Creation
+AI 3D asset creation

-Start Building
+Start building

+The fastest way in is the official Expo + TypeScript starter kit.
 Install the package, pair it with the starter kit, and have a working AR scene running on your phone today.

 Support